 The Hamilton Spectator reported on Robert Heller from time to time but never mentioned his connection to Angelo Palmer.
 It was not until after the death of Robert Heller in Philadelphia in 1878, various papers made the connection, but not the Hamilton Spectator.
 William left a large estate and after various beneficiaries received a share, Angelo received the balance.

 The Hamilton Spectator came close to mentioning Angelo’s magician brother in the early 1890s.
 A magician was touring the colonies claiming he was a nephew of Robert Heller.
-The Spec reported on the magician’s prophecy for the upcoming for the Melbourne Cup and stated “At any rate, the brother of the late Robert Heller knows of no such nephew”
+The Spec reported on the magician’s prophecy for the upcoming Melbourne Cup and stated, “At any rate, the brother of the late Robert Heller knows of no such nephew.”

 In 1907, Kate died at the age of sixty-six.
 Angelo continued living at the family home in Skene Street and was eighty when he died in 1912.
 He was buried at the Hamilton Old Cemetery (below) with Kate and beside his young daughters.

 It wasn’t until after Angelo’s death, the Hamilton Spectator spoke of the unspoken.

 I have only given a broad description of William Palmer/Robert Heller’s life, but if you would like to find out more, the following sites will give you an idea of how big Robert Heller was in the world of magic and the influence he had on future magicians including Harry Houdini.

 The Cemetery Traveller includes photos of Robert Heller’s grave including a photo of Harry Houdini paying his respect.

 The Magic Detective has written twenty-seven posts about Robert Heller and for a trip back into the world of 19th-century theatre, they are well worth reading.
 You can find the posts on the following link – Robert Heller